A-Fisk/senpro_scraper/README.md

 1. Locate the .ics file in the `cal_invites` directory
 2. Double-click the file to open it with your default calendar application (e.g., Outlook, Google Calendar, Apple Calendar)
 3. Your calendar application will prompt you to add these events to your calendar
+4. Recipe links will be included in the notes/description field of each calendar event

 ### Running the Web App Locally